loang-chiang/loang-chiang.github.io/README.md

-# PERSONAL WEBSITE
+# Personal Website

-#### Description:
-Hello!
-My name is Loang Chiang and this is my personal website, where I hope to share my coding projects and other things about me.
+Hi!
+This is my personal website, where I introduce myself, share my projects, and post in a blog!
-It is important to note that this website is still in a very early stage.